joyceeexinyiwang/joyceeexinyiwang.github.io/resume.md

 `June 2019` ACM Intelligent Virtual Agents Conference, *Conversational Approach to the Creative Authoring of Intelligent Virtual Characters*, Paris
 `May 2019` Meeting of the Minds, *Curating the Public Sphere: An Online Ethnographic Study of How Op-eds Initiate Discourse on Twitter*, Pittsburgh PA
-`April 2019 ` Poster presentation to Knight Foundation, *Curating the Public Sphere: An Online Ethnographic Study of How Op-eds Initiate Discourse on Twitter*, Pittsburgh, PA
+`April 2019 ` Poster presentation to the Knight Foundation, *Curating the Public Sphere: An Online Ethnographic Study of How Op-eds Initiate Discourse on Twitter*, Pittsburgh, PA
 `May 2018` Meeting of the Minds, *Translations: a Chinese Acting Student in New York*, Pittsburgh PA

 <br>

 **Skills**

-*Software Engineering*: python, java, c++, c#, python, javascript, HTML/css, Node.js
+*Software Engineering*: Python, Java, Javascript, R, C++, C#, HTML/CSS, Node.js

 *Art/Design*: Unity, Cinema 4D, Processing/p5.js, Three.js, TouchDesigner, Max/MSP, Millumin, SketchUp, rapid prototyping, Adobe Ps/Pr/Ae, carpentry, sewing, scenic painting